 What type of objects and numbers can FastTrack handled?

 How it performs?
 Tracking performances depend on systems (number and type of objects).
-But with the built-in ergonomic tool, it is possible to achieve 100% tracking accuracy with a minimum of efforts.
+However, with the built-in ergonomic tool, it is possible to achieve 100% tracking accuracy with minimal effort.

 Do I need programming skills?
 No.